TianTian-Fan/VoiceInteractableChatbot/README.md

 - **Gary Liu** - Animation - gary.liu@ontariotechu.net

 ## ***Project Information***
+This project is a voice interactable AI chatbot, it is based on OpenAI, Whisper, Flask, AWS Polly, and Oculus Lip Sync.
+We want to combine old fashion with new technology, so we made the style of environment like last century!
+Do not forget to ask anything to the chatbot!

+## ***Installation Guide***
 ### ***Python Side***
 For running the Python file, make sure to install the following libraries(Python 3.10 recommended):
 ```